NLnetLabs/krill/doc/development/06_ca_manager.md

 then this will trigger:
 1. (pre-save) that the `CaObjectsStore` updates the ROAs held by the CA, and generates a new CRL and manifest; and
-2. (post-save) that the `MessageQueue` notices, and schedules a task to synchronize the contents of the `CaObjects` with the CA's repository.
+2. (post-save) that the `TaskQueue` notices, and schedules a task to synchronize the contents of the `CaObjects` with the CA's repository.

 Asynchronous Actions
 --------------------

-The aforementioned `MessageQueue` is shared with the `Scheduler` which is owned by `KrillServer`.
-The `Scheduler` uses the `clokwerk.rs` library to schedule several background jobs in Krill.
-One of these jobs watches the `MessageQueue` for queued tasks, added here because of events that occurred.
+The aforementioned `TaskQueue` is shared with the `Scheduler` which is owned by `KrillServer`.
+The `Scheduler` runs as a separate async function and is started and watches the `TaskQueue` for queued tasks.

+The `TaskQueue` use a `PriorityQueue` ordering `Task`-s by `Priority`.
+The `Priority` is based on timestamps - where the lowest timestamp value results in the highest priority.
+The `Task` enum is explained below and contains the various background tasks that may be scheduled.
+They are scheduled or re-scheduled with an appropriate priority.
+Generally speaking:
+- we use 'now' for triggered tasks - such as sync with repo
+- we use 5 minutes for rescheduling failed syncs with parent/repo
+- we use a configurable interval for scheduling any recurring tasks
-A Krill instance only has a single (singleton) `CaManager` and `RepositoryManager`, which are kept as `Arc<CaManager>` and `Arc<RepositoryManager>` so that they (well the reference) can easily be shared and cloned.

-This background job has access to these, allowing it for example to get the latest objects for a CA, or to get a CA to sign an RFC 8181 or RFC 6492 message.
+A Krill instance only has a single (singleton) `CaManager` and `RepositoryManager`, which are kept as `Arc<CaManager>` and `Arc<RepositoryManager>` so that they (well the reference) can easily be shared with the `Scheduler`, allowing it for example to get the latest objects for a CA, or to get a CA to sign an RFC 8181 or RFC 6492 message.
 Furthermore, it also allows this background job to send new triggered commands to a CA, e.g.: update a received certificate under a parent.